2016 Symons Medal Lecture

 Maillet is a Companion of the Order of Canada, an Officer of the French Légion d’Honneur, a Commandeur des Arts et des Lettres de France, a member of the Order of New Brunswick, and an Officer of the Order of Quebec.
 She has received over 20 literary awards and prizes, including the Governor General’s Award for Literature, and the Lorne Pierce Medal from the Royal Society of Canada.
 In 1992, she was appointed a member of the Queen’s Privy Council for Canada.
 From 1989 to 2001 she served as Chancellor of the Université de Moncton.

-Photo Cutline: A Companion of the Order of Canada and an Officer of the French Légion d’Honneur, Canadian writer, broadcaster, and scholar Antonine Maillet, is the 2016 recipient of the prestigious Symons Medal from Confederation Centre of the Arts (submitted image).
+Photo Cutline: A Companion of the Order of Canada and an Officer of the French Légion d’Honneur, Canadian writer, broadcaster, and scholar Antonine Maillet was the 2016 recipient of the prestigious Symons Medal (submitted image).